samsquire/ideas4/README.md

 # 559. How to assign objects to threads efficiently

-If I have a collection of objects, I might want to serve requests to those objects on different threads for peformance.
+If I have a collection of objects, I might want to serve requests to those objects on different threads for performance.
 So each object lives on a thread.

 # 560. Bloom filter or bitmask state machine